astramieri/azure-data-engineering-udemy/docs/module_3/dedicated_sql_pool.md

 **NOTE**.
 In the dedicated SQL pool, in addition to creating our normal tables, you can also create external tables as well.

-## Hash Distribution vs Round-Robin Distribution
+## Hash Distribution tables vs Round-Robin Distribution tables

 A distributed table appears as a single table, but the rows are actually stored across 60 distributions.
 The rows are distributed with a hash or round-robin algorithm.